Anti-social behaviour and breaches of contract

 - the court is satisfied on the balance of probabilities that the person has engaged or threatens to engage in ASB

-- the court considers it just and convenient to grant the injunction to prevent the person engaging in ASB
+- the court considers it is just and convenient to grant the injunction to prevent the person engaging in ASB

 Community Protection Notices